Last Updated on 20th January 2025 by max2021

 Older homes may still contain Artex, which was still being made with white asbestos up until the mid-1980s.

-Asbestos floor and ceiling tiles were also popular throughout the 50s, 60s and 70s, so it’s very likely that older properties that haven’t had any extensive renovation will still contain these materials in your floors or ceilings.
+Asbestos floor and ceiling tiles were also popular throughout the 50s, 60s and 70s, so, likely, older properties that haven’t had any extensive renovation will still contain these materials in your floors or ceilings.

 However, any new build homes constructed after 1999 should not contain any asbestos materials at all as by then the UK had banned all use of asbestos.

-As well as asbestos having been finally banned in the UK in 1999, there were a number of other laws passed in the years to follow that regulated safety when working with and being exposed to asbestos.
+As well as asbestos having been finally banned in the UK in 1999, there were several other laws passed in the years to follow that regulated safety when working with and being exposed to asbestos.

-For example, on the 21st November 2002, the Control of Asbestos at Work Regulations was introduced.
+For example, on the 21st of November 2002, the Control of Asbestos at Work Regulations was introduced.

-These new regulations meant that anyone working with any asbestos insulation products (eg removal, etc.) must possess an asbestos licence in order to safely carry out the work.
+These new regulations meant that anyone working with any asbestos insulation products (eg removal, etc.) must possess an asbestos licence to safely carry out the work.

-Additionally, this new asbestos at work regulations set maximum exposure limits and also enforced that any asbestos must be identified and managed properly.
+Additionally, these new asbestos-at-work regulations set maximum exposure limits and also enforced that any asbestos must be identified and managed properly.

 On the 13th of November 2006, the 2002 regulations were replaced by the new Control of Asbestos Regulations Act which brought together all existing pieces of legislation and combined them into one single law prohibiting the use, supply and importation of all asbestos.